laravel/spark-next-docs/src/installation.md

 If you are using the Stripe edition of Spark and plan to bill a model other than the `App\Models\User` model, you should follow [these instructions](./spark-stripe/customization.md#migrations) before running the migration command.
 :::

-Lastly, you will need to configure Stripe webhooks so that these services can communicate with your local application via webhooks.
-To get started, read our dedicated documentation on [Stripe webhooks](./spark-stripe/configuration.md#stripe-webhooks).
+Lastly, you will need to configure Stripe or Paddle webhooks so that these services can communicate with your local application via webhooks.
+To get started, read our dedicated documentation on [Stripe webhooks](./spark-stripe/configuration.md#stripe-webhooks) or [Paddle webhooks](./spark-paddle/configuration.md#paddle-webhooks).
 Webhooks are required during both local development and in production environments.

 That's it!
 Next, you may navigate to your application's `config/spark.php` configuration file and begin configuring your Spark installation.